alan-turing-institute/ice-station-zebra/CONTRIBUTING.md

 ## Submitting changes

 - Please open a [GitHub Pull Request](https://github.com/alan-turing-institute/ice-station-zebra/pull/new/main) with a clear explanation of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
+- We use the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), with each Pull Request squashed into a single commit on `main`.

 ## Coding conventions